 - All averages are credit weighted.

-Any re-assessment of a Stage Required Unit (SRU) must be completed in the normal supplementary assessment period prior 1.
-2. to progression to the next stage of the programme, i.e. students cannot commence stage 2 prior to the completion of reassessment of a SRU. - 3. - Students can only be condoned in a maximum of 20% of the taught stage credits (TSC).
-For a Masters/diploma programme, the maximum number of credits that can be re-assessed is 18 TSC. - 5.
-Where the Dissertation Project Average (DPA) is made up of more than 1 unit, marginal failure in one unit can be compensated by a better mark in the other unit.

-Where the project/dissertation unit(s) is started at the same time as taught stage units please ensure that this is clear by - 6. indicating this in the Normal Period of study column.
+In a one stage programme, Stage Required Unit(s) (SRUs) are not applicable. - 1.
+2. 3.
+Students can only be condoned in a maximum of 20% of the taught stage credits (TSC). - 4.
+For a Masters/diploma programme, the maximum number of credits that can be re-assessed is 18 TSC.
+12 TSC for PG Certificate. - 5.
+Where the Dissertation Project Average (DPA) is made up of more than 1 unit, marginal failure in one unit can be compensated by a better mark in the other unit. - Where the project/dissertation unit(s) is started at the same time as taught stage units please ensure that this is clear by indicating this in the Normal Period of study column.

-DIS = dissertation period i.e. normally the summer vacation after the end of teaching. - 7.
+DIS = dissertation period i.e. normally the summer vacation after the end of teaching.
+6. - 7.